|On This Page|

 |About this Topic|

-Though the NCVS was originally designed to provide national level estimates of criminal victimization, BJS has recognized an increasing need for victimization data at the state and local level.
+Though the NCVS was originally designed to provide national level estimates of criminal victimization, BJS has recognized an increasing need for victimization data at the state and local levels.
 The three major reviews of the NCVS program (Penick and Owens, 1976; Biderman et al., 1986; Groves and Cork, 2008) all point to the demand local criminal justice administrators have for empirical information to shape policy.

 Subnational estimates are of value to federal and nonfederal data users and stakeholders.
 Federal stakeholders that currently allocate funding or resources for crime victims and crime prevention based on official police crime estimates could use the subnational victimization estimates to understand how the allocation of funding would change when unreported crime is taken into account.
 Policymakers could use these estimates to examine state and local variations in crime reported and not reported to police and make comparisons among states and other localities.
 Law enforcement officials could use the findings to begin to understand differences in rates of crime and reporting to police across places.
 The data could also be used in conjunction with official police statistics to begin to understand the correlation between the NCVS and official police reports of crime.
+In addition to subnational victimization estimates, police perception and community safety measures are also of interest to local areas in their efforts to fight crime.

 Research demonstrated that the NCVS could be enhanced to produce several types of subnational estimates (NCVS Task 4 Report: Summary of Options Relating to Local Area Estimation).
 Since 2012, BJS has developed multiple approaches for obtaining subnational NCVS estimates, including (1) boosting the sample size in large states to obtain direct state-level estimates, (2) modeling state-level estimates using existing sample and external sources of data, and (3) creating generic areas with geocoded identifiers.